 - Edible Silver Leaf (Varak)- 2 (optional)

-1. You can take any nuts of your choice- almonds, pistachios, cashews or walnuts.
+- You can take any nuts of your choice- almonds, pistachios or cashews

 Add saffron or kesar strands to warm milk and crush them with back of spoon so that they release their colour & aroma.
 Keep this aside.
 If you don’t want to use saffron skip this step.